 Bodies - All dolls have head, shoulder (arm), leg & waist joints.
 A few dolls have knee joints.
 Limbs are attached to torsos with flange molded ends & waist

 joints are strung.
-The little dolls are strung with one band from head through upper torso to hips whereas the larger dolls' heads are attached with wood blocks
+The little dolls are strung with one band from head through upper torso to hips whereas sometimes the larger dolls' heads are attached with

-& metal bolts.
-The larger dolls' joints have held up extremely well over time whereas almost all of the little dolls have needed or are needing to be restrung.
+wood blocks & metal bolts.
+The larger dolls' joints have held up extremely well over time whereas almost all of the little dolls have needed or are needing to be

+restrung.
 Limbs are hard plastic or vinyl & some are painted.
 Occasionally the upper torso of an LMR is painted.
-A very few dolls (18" & 20" only) have a walking
+A very few dolls (18" & 20" only) have a

-mechanism (see photo @ bottom of this page), with or without bendable knees (20" only).
-Rarely, some larger dolls have bendable elbows but we have come to
+walking mechanism (see photo @ bottom of this page), with or without bendable knees (20" only).
+Rarely, some larger dolls have bendable elbows but we have

-believe these were probably not made by Ideal (ie not genuine Revlon).
+come to believe these were probably not made by Ideal (ie not genuine Revlon).
 One leg is usually longer than the other.
-Many believe this is so they can be posed as if
+Many believe this is so they can be

 Heads - All dolls have vinyl heads with rooted, high quality saran hair that withstands washing & resetting quite well.
 All dolls have sleep eyes - most are blue